MeenakshiBalekar/StoreUserAndBotConversationToDatabase/README.md

-﻿# Prompt users for input

-This sample demonstrates how to create your own prompts with an ASP.Net Core 2 bot.
-The bot maintains conversation state to track and direct the conversation and ask the user questions.
-The bot maintains user state to track the user's answers.
+﻿# Save user and Bot converasation to CosmoDB database

+This sample demonstrates how to store user and bot conversation to Database and display the same back as an echo.
+The input from user can also be an attachmnet which will be displayed back as echo

 ## Further reading